The Aardvark Blog

 Click-Bait End of Year Listicles

 3)There has not been a huge amount to laugh about this year, but if you need some relief from the gloom try out the Private Eye Review of 2025 .
 There were genuinely moments that had me weeping with laughter ( particularly the Daleks suing the BBC for being taken out of context ).
 Also on Youtube Sidney Morss's analysis of modern dating tickled me.
-What bookseller wouldn't find appealing the idea that some-one would select partners based on the quality of their gramatical constructions.
+What bookseller wouldn't find appealing the idea that some-one would select partners based on the quality of their grammatical constructions.

-4) Best listen of the year turned out to be on the BBC ( yes there are pockets of the old Beeb remaining).
-For some reason I had never come across Tim Harford's over series 'Cautionary Tales' , and I can honestly say that his calm delivery, consistent declaration of sources, and general approach is revelatory.
-For a starting place why not try the episode on Grace Oakeshott which has more twists and turns than a brilliant detective novel.
-Also continuing to be excellent is 'In Our Time' and back in the summer I particularly enjoyed the episodes on 'Dragons' and 'The Vienna Secession'.
-Also consistently brilliant is Michael Berkeley's 'Private Passions' with brilliant episodes featuring Suzanne Vega and the art dealer Daniel Katz amongst others.
+4) Best listen of the year did turn out to be on the BBC ( yes there are pockets of the old Beeb remaining).
+For some reason I had never come across Tim Harford's other series 'Cautionary Tales' , and his calm delivery, consistent declaration of sources, and general thoughtful approach has completely won me over to the point where I have become a superfan.
+For a starting place why not try t

-5) Finally I would like to say that being a bookseller has so many great aspects, that I feel bad to point out one of the few disadvantages.
-One is presented with so many possible books to read, that sometimes it is hard to pick just one partner.
-I find myself therefore often reading a dozen books at a time, with more queueing up for attention.
-So my hope for 2026 is that I will learn at last to embrace literary serial monogamy and commit to only one book-partner at a time.
-But with so many new title arriving every day to our shelves this is probably a forlorn hope.
+5) Finally I would like to say that being a bookseller has so many great aspects, that I feel bad in pointing out one of the few disadvantages.
+One is presented with so many possible books to read, that sometimes it is hard to pick just one book-partner.
+I often find myself therefore reading a dozen books simultaneously, with more queueing up for attention.

-Published by Aardvark Books Ltd on
+Published by Aardvark Books Ltd on (modified )

 Latest Posts